Payne's grey: History

-Payne's grey was created by the watercolourist, William Payne, for whom the colour is named, in the late 18th century.
+Payne's grey was created by the watercolourist William Payne in the late 18th century.
 Little is known about Payne's life, and the origins of the colour are equally as unknown.
 However, theories suggest that Payne made the colour in the attempts to find a replacement for black when he taught watercolour, since black was the traditional mixer.

 Many different recipes of Payne's grey have existed due to the fact that the shade is a composite colour.
 The original mixture was made with Prussian blue, yellow ochre, and crimson lake in the late 18th century.
 A recipe listed in the 20th century, called for indigo instead of Prussian blue, and now it appears to be made by mixing ultramarine (natural or artificial) with a carbon-based black.

 Payne's grey was described as an obsolete term for the mixture of black, ultramarine, and ochre in the early 20th century.
 However, this has been contradicted by other sources that suggest that the name and the colour itself are still commonly used.